 As developmental psychologist Erick Erickson stated half a century ago, a big part of a child’s social and emotional development during the first years of life is the struggle of navigating both dependence and autonomy.
-As he moves into his toddlerhood and preschooler years, your child is experientially exploring the concept of “personhood” and working hard at establishing himself as an independent individual.
+As they move into toddlerhood and preschooler years, children are experientially exploring the concept of “personhood” and working hard at establishing themselves as an independent individuals.

-Beyond knowing his name, age, dislikes, and likes, developing autonomy requires your son to venture into stating that he is entitled to feelings and opinions that might not only be different from your own, but might also be in conflict with your wishes.
+Beyond knowing their name, age, dislikes, and likes, developing autonomy requires your child to venture into stating that they are entitled to feelings and opinions that might not only be different from your own, but might also be in conflict with your wishes.
 It’s here where you might feel like you’re stranded in the “no-land” alongside your kid.

 Being able to express disaccord is a fundamental part of human experience, just as it is noticing the differences, seeing similarities, thinking abstractly, generalizing, arriving at new conclusions, building bridges between us, and creating new things.
-When your child says “no”, he is beginning to problematize things, assert independence and individuality through language, thus opening up many more developmental doors.
+When your child says “no”, they are beginning to problematize things, assert independence and individuality through language, thus opening up many more developmental doors.